Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Proof of Theorem

-which clearly satisfies the condition of Lemma \ref{lem:upper}, so we can certainly always realise uneconomical cloning.
-For economy, we demand the existence of a pure state.
-However, consider the Schmidt decomposition of any such state when the spins are split into a bipartition of $M$ vs.\ $N-2M$, giving the partial trace required by Lemma \ref{lem:upper}.
-This means that the dimension of the symmetric subspace of the remaining $N-2M$ spins must be at least $\binom{M+d-1}{M}$, i.e.\ $N\geq 3M$. \end{proof} A trivial example is the case of $M=1$.
-We now know that an ancilla, often known as an `anti-clone'\cite{durt2005}, is required for $N=2$.
-For $N\geq 3$, we have to find a symmetric state that has partial trace on a single spin of the maximally mixed state.
-This is easily achieved with
+A trivial example of the economy of cloning is the case of $M=1$.
+We now know that an ancilla, often known as an `anti-clone' \cite{durt2005}, is required for $N=2$.
+For $N\geq 3$, we have to find a symmetric state that has partial trace on a single spin of the maximally mixed state:

-Such choices are not unique\cite{baguette2014}.
+Such choices are not unique \cite{baguette2014}.
 Nevertheless, it seems that economical cloning is an unusual property.
 For $d=2$, we can construct states for $M=2,3$ and $N=3M$.
 For instance,

 is permutation invariant and has the requisite Schmidt basis for $M=2$.
-Meanwhile, \begin{lemma} For $d=2$ and $M\geq 4$, economical universal cloning is impossible. \end{lemma} \begin{proof} It is sufficient to prove that for $M=4$ and $N\geq 12$ economical universal cloning is impossible, because if the partial trace of $\proj{\Phi}$ onto just four qubits does not give the projector onto the symmetric subspace, then the partial trace onto any larger number of qubits cannot give a projector onto the symmetric subspace (because that projector's partial trace would, itself, be a projector onto the symmetric subspace).
+Meanwhile, \begin{lemma} For $d=2$ and $M\geq 4$, economical universal cloning is impossible. \end{lemma} \begin{proof}{ It is sufficient to prove that for $M=4$ and $N\geq 12$ economical universal cloning is impossible, because if the partial trace of $\proj{\Phi}$ onto just four qubits does not give the projector onto the symmetric subspace, then the partial trace onto any larger number of qubits cannot give a projector onto the symmetric subspace (because that projector's partial trace would, itself, be a projector onto the symmetric subspace).
+We write